How do I create a long-term care plan for my loved one who is living with a serious mental illness?

 Supported Employment

 Individual Placement and Support (IPS) is a supported employment model designed to help individuals with mental illness find jobs that match their individual strengths and interests.
-IPS programs prioritize rapid job search and placement, and are also available to provide support to help the person succeed in the workplace.
-The model calls for employment services to be integrated into the individual’s overall mental health treatment plan with an employment specialist working as a member of the treatment team.
+IPS programs prioritize rapid job search and placement.
+They are also available to provide support to help the person succeed in the workplace.
+The model calls for employment services to be integrated into the individual’s overall mental health treatment plan, with an employment specialist working as a member of the treatment team.

 ACT teams have small caseloads with services available 24/7 in locations such as home, work or in the community.
 ACT incorporates employment services directly into the treatment team and planning rather than referring individuals to outside organizations.
 ACT teams typically have vocational specialists who develop contacts with employers and search for potential employment opportunities.
 Regardless of whether the ACT team has an employment specialist, all members of the clinical team are expected to support individuals in reaching their employment goals.
 ACT employment services focus on individual strengths and interests with no time limit on services.

-To find an IPS or ACT program in your area, contact your local NAMI Affiliate or community behavioral health service.
+To find an IPS or ACT program in your area, contact your community behavioral health service or local NAMI Affiliate.

 Hours of operation Monday-Friday, 10 a.m. – 10 p.m.
 EST